 The upkeep of a horse takes time.
 Your chores will include mucking out the stable area, providing fresh water and food, grooming your horse, and providing it with exercise opportunities.

 Horses also require veterinary appointments, equine dental technician visits and regular farrier appointments.
 These services are required for their upkeep and overall well-being.
 Also, be aware that most of these appointments will have to be scheduled during the workday.

 Horses have a general life expectancy of up to 20 or more years, so consider that as well.

 A horse can cost upwards of $5,000 and the figure climbs from there depending on its bloodline and training.
 Older horses may be available at lower prices, though.

-The cost of a horse itself can be upwards of $5,000 and some may be as much as $20,000.
-Then, you have all of the financial costs for the care of the horse, which makes the initial purchase of a horse seem small by comparison.
+Financial costs for the care of the horse can also be significant.
+These ongoing costs may quickly make the initial purchase price of a horse seem small by comparison.
 Caring for your horse means paying for:

 - Feed and supplements